GandholiSarat/Math-Modeling-and-Visualization/README.md

 # MLP from Scratch – PMAT 403 Project

-This repository contains a NumPy-based implementation of a simple **Multilayer Perceptron (MLP)** as part of a project for **PMAT 403**.
+This repository contains a NumPy-based implementation of a simple **Multilayer Perceptron (MLP)** as part of a project for my course on Pattern Recognition **PMAT 403**.
 It includes code for generating synthetic 2D datasets, training the MLP using different backpropagation strategies, and visualizing decision boundaries.

 ## 🧠 Features